LoNeWoLf003/Intro-to-ML/README.md

 - Provide the additional boilerplate files like `*.csv` , `*.txt` or any kind of pre-requisite files if demanded by that particular notebook.

-- Put all the files necessary for the notebook inside a folder with the name format as `DDMMYYYY`
+- Put all the files necessary for the notebook inside a folder with the name format as `DDMMYYYY` and submit a pull request.